ijerryhale/movies/README.md

 # Movies
-iOS - Display a listing of Movies and Theaters for given Location and Day
+iOS - Sample program displaying a list of Movies and Theaters for given Location and Day.
+Program provides an example of embedded UIView which hosts a ContainerController which in turn manages multiple UIViewControllers and Segues.

 ## Requirements